 Information relating to appeals submitted from 21 July 2020:

 The Department for Education has published temporary regulations and non-statutory guidance.
 The guidance sets out how appeals for school places should take place during 2020 to ensure the safety of all concerned.
 It also makes sure everyone continues to receive a fair appeal hearing during the current Coronavirus Pandemic.
-These regulations apply to all appeals between 24 April 2020 to 30 September 2021.

 Following the guidelines the Cornwall School Appeals Panel will hear all appeals by telephone meeting.